Lazos y Nudos: Genre and inspiration

 As Hathi mentions in his music, lyrics and interviews, the 928/922 movement is formed by artists that reside in the islands of Gran Canaria and Tenerife.
 These numbers are a direct representation of their hometown extension numbers.
-The 928/922 movement is formed by artists that have a very unique style in their music, where emotions and storytelling are often present.
+The 928/922 movement is formed by artists that have a unique style in their music, where emotions and storytelling are often present.
 This group is also known for their polished sounds, beats and distinctive voices.
 The complicity of this movement is real, together, this group of artists has been able to move a long way, even further from what the public expected.
 Through Abhir Hathi's songs, he also presents a polished sound, which is unique and distinctive.

 Abhir Hathi shares that it is all about the storytelling.
 During the course of his songs, Hathimakes sure to communicate his point of view as if he was talking or describing something directly to the receptor, in a warm and open-hearted way.
 As he aims to set a particular mood for each of his songs, he decides to do so by mentioning the specific things that make that mood happen.
 Hathi's deep and heart felt lyrics dig into specific scenarios that have happened in his personal life.
 The artist mentions his passion for storytelling has directly been influenced by American Hip Hop artists like 50 Cent or Kanye West, who describe how they feel, where they are, and what they are doing in songs like "30 Hours", which really inspired him.